jbakosi/xyst/README.md

-The software implementation facilitates the effective use of hardware of any size, from laptops to the largest distributed-memory clusters, by combining data-, and task-parallelism on top of the Charm++ (\url{http://charmplusplus.org}) runtime system.
+The software implementation facilitates the effective use of hardware of any size, from laptops to the largest distributed-memory clusters, by combining data-, and task-parallelism on top of the [Charm++](http://charmplusplus.org) runtime system.
 Charm++'s execution model is asynchronous by default, allowing arbitrary overlap of computation and communication.
 Built-in automatic load balancing enables redistribution of heterogeneous computational load based on real-time CPU load measurement at negligible cost.
 The runtime system also features automatic checkpointing, fault tolerance, resilience against hardware failure, and supports power-, and energy-aware computation.

 More details at [xyst.cc](https://xyst.cc).